RAF Llandow: History

-No. 614 (County of Glamorgan) Squadron had been formed at RAF Pengam Moors in June 1937 before moving away at the outbreak of Second World War.
+No. 614 (County of Glamorgan) Squadron AAF had been formed at RAF Pengam Moors in June 1937 before moving away at the outbreak of Second World War.
 Post war equipment required a larger airfield as base and Llandow was chosen.
 The Squadron officially reformed here on 10 May 1946 and the first Spitfire Mk 16's were received in November, being replaced by Mk 22's in August 1948.
 Jet Equipment in the form of de Havilland Vampire fighters arrived in July 1950 and continued in use until disbandment of the squadron on 10 March 1957, with all Royal Auxiliary Air Force units.

-Another long-resident post-war flying unit based at Llandow was No. 663 Squadron RAFs No. 1952 AOP Flight, equipped with Auster AOP.6 aircraft for spotting for local Territorial Army artillery units.
+Another long-resident post-war flying unit based at Llandow was No. 663 Squadron RAFs No. 1952 Reserve AOP Flight, equipped with Auster AOP.6 aircraft for spotting for local Territorial Army artillery units.
 This flight was based here from 1 July 1949 until disbandment in March 1957.

 The RAF's Burmese Conversion Squadron was based here for a period from 1953 to familiarise Burmese pilots with their newly acquired ex-RAF Supermarine Spitfire fighters.

 No. 4 Civilian Anti-Aircraft Co-operation Unit was based at RAF Llandow between 1 August 1951 and 1 July 1954 equipped with de Havilland Mosquito and Spitfire aircraft to tow targets and act as targets for army units in South Wales and nearby areas.

 The Llandow air disaster occurred on 12 March 1950 when an Avro Tudor V airliner G-AKBY of Airflight crashed on final approach to runway 28 at RAF Llandow.
 The aircraft was returning from Dublin Airport with five crew and 80 rugby supporters, all except three passengers being killed.

 Units

-The following units were here at some point:
+The following units were also here at some point:

 Current Use

-The airfield is now in use as Llandow Kart Club and Llandow Circuit, with the main runways of the former RAF base being used as Hangar Straight and Spitfire Straight in the kart circuit.
+The airfield is now in use as Llandow Kart Club, Llandow Tuning Center and Llandow Circuit, with the main runways of the former RAF base being used as Hangar Straight and Spitfire Straight in the kart circuit.
 The names of the corners and straights of the kart circuit reference Llandow's history as an airfield, with names such as Hangar Straight, Bomber Straight, Lancaster Curve and Spitfire Straight.